turbot/steampipe-docs/docs/cloud/integrations/powerbi.md

 limit 10;")
 ```

 Power BI provides a variety of visuals under the Visualizations tab.
-Here we use `Stacked column chart` for Instance types per region, `Funnel` for CPU utilization, `Gauge` to show buckets with default encryption disabled and `Pie chart` to show top 10 cost by service.
+Here we use `Stacked column chart` for instance types per region, `Funnel` for CPU utilization, `Gauge` to show buckets with default encryption disabled, and `Pie chart` to show top 10 cost by service.
 The dashboard can also be downloaded as a PDF file to be shared by simply using `Export to PDF` from the Export option under the file menu.

 <div style={{"marginTop":"1em", "marginBottom":"1em", "width":"90%"}}>
 <img src="/images/docs/cloud/powerbi-dashboard-preview.png.png" />